guhjy/visreg/index.md

 ---
 ---

-`visreg` is an R package for displaying the results of a fitted model in terms of how a predictor variable `x` is estimated to affect an outcome `y`.  `visreg` is implemented in an entirely object-oriented manner, meaning that it works with virtually any type of (formula-based) model class in R, provided that the model class provides a `predict` method.
+`visreg` is an R package for displaying the results of a fitted model in terms of how a predictor variable `x` is estimated to affect an outcome `y`.
+The implementation of `visreg` takes full advantage of object-oriented programming in R, meaning that it works with virtually any type of (formula-based) model class in R provided that the model class provides a `predict` method.

+This site focuses mainly on illustrating the ideas and syntax of `visreg` as a way of providing online documentation.
+For more on the technical details of `visreg`, [see the (hopefully soon-to-be published) article](http://myweb.uiowa.edu/pbreheny/publications/visreg.pdf).

-This site is under construction at the moment, but new material is being added daily.
+NOTE: This site is under construction at the moment, but new material is being added daily.

 # Installation